Data Pipelines and Change Data Capture

 |---|---|---|---|

-A Pipe uses load_history to record the paths of already-ingested files.
-Each unique file path is only ingested once — re-uploading the same file will not trigger a duplicate ingestion.
-Records in load_history are retained for 7 days.
+Pipe records ingested file paths in load_history.
+The same file path is only imported once — re-uploading the same file will not trigger a duplicate import. load_history records are retained for 7 days.

 Continuous Consumption from Kafka

-A Pipe creates a persistent consumer group that pulls data from a Kafka Topic at a configured batch interval and writes it to a table.
+Pipe creates a persistent consumer group, pulling data from a Kafka Topic in batches and writing it to a table.

 Monitoring and Management